Opening of the North Atlantic Ocean: Iceland plume theory

-The Iceland plume is a mantle plume under Iceland that carries hot material from the deep within Earth's mantle upwards to the crust.
+The Iceland plume is a mantle plume under Iceland that carries hot material from deep within the Earth's mantle upwards to the crust.
 The rising hot material weakens the lithosphere, making the separation of plates easier.
 The flow of hot plume material creates volcanism under the continental lithosphere.
 Iceland extends across the Mid-Atlantic Ridge.
 The Mid-Atlantic Ridge is a divergent plate boundary, and it separates the Eurasian and North American plates.
 The ages of the earliest volcanic rocks from this plume lie in the late Paleocene, and both sides of the Atlantic Ocean contain these rocks.
 Since these rocks have been dated to the late Paleocene, this lines up with the time of breakup of the North Atlantic continent, so some think it could have been a contributing factor.

 Plate tectonics

 This theory views volcanism as the resultant of lithospheric processes rather than heat from the mantle rising up.
 Instead of heat coming up from deep in the mantle, volcanic anomalies come from a shallow source.
 Volcanism thus occurs where the crust is easier to break up because it has been stretched by lithospheric extension, allowing melt to reach the surface.
 Volcanic anomalies are created by plate tectonics such as spreading plate boundaries or subduction zones.
 The location of the volcanism is governed by the stress field in the plate and the amount of melt is governed by the fusibility of the mantle beneath.
 Plate tectonics can explain most of the volcanism on Earth.